84codes/crystal-container-images/README.md

 # Don't run as root
 USER 2:2

-# Copy the binary from the build image
+# Copy only the binary from the build stage
 COPY --from=builder /tmp/bin/* /

+# Install a CA store, only needed if the application verifies TLS peers (eg. talk to a https server)
+COPY --from=builder /etc/ssl/cert.pem /etc/ssl/

 ENTRYPOINT ["/myapp"]
 ```